Skip to main content

 • Refer to local guidance regarding fetal medicine referral (a further review in a fetal medicine unit is usually warranted).

 • The fetal medicine review will determine whether genomic testing is appropriate, and referral to clinical genetics will be considered.
-Referral to clinical genetics is not routinely indicated unless fetal exome sequencing is planned (see below).
+Referral to clinical genetics is not routinely indicated unless fetal exome sequencing is being considered (see below).

-• The fetal medicine team will decide which testing is most suitable for the patient and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the patient’s wishes.
+• The fetal medicine team will decide which test is most suitable for the patient and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the patient’s wishes.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.